tony-aw/tinycodet/README.md

 importing multiple packages at once, `%m import <-%` also **only** loads exported functions (unlike `loadNamespace()`, which loads both internal and external functions).
-This is, I think, more desirable, as internal function should be, you know, internal.
+This is, I think, more desirable, as internal function should remain, you know, internal.

 The `%m import <-%` operator only uses simple base R functions, and does nothing crazy.